finnensley/LVL1-Dashboard/README.md

 ## Feedback Form - create server and store and/or fix appscript, add automatic clearing of all fields when submit is clicked

-## add media to change background label, input, and button
-## add localStorage to background image change
+## Image URL add an alert to only use url that end in .jpg or .png and return if anything else (tried google.com and page went white and blank)

+## Notes - localStorage for notecard sizing and/or when toggle light or dark sizing changes to default.
+See if I can keep the size the same just toggle light/dark.

+## Refactor code - use forEach and build an array of objects